 - Experimental Psychology and the Empirical Research Project:

 This course, which follows Research Methods, guides students through the entire process of doing their research.
 Each student will set up their experiment, find participants, and tabulate results.
 Most studies will collect at least 600 data points!
 Students will consider issues like experimental ethics – each project must be passed by an Institutional Review Board.
 Data analysis is important.
 Students work with concepts like statistical significance, correlation, and inference.
 They look at how the ways that results are formatted can distort their meaning.
 Finally they can write their research papers and make their poster presentations for the annual Psychology Research Fair.

 - The Publication Seminar:

 This hands-on seminar guides students through the process of turning their research results into a publishable paper.
 Each student submits their finished paper for publication in at least one undergraduate research journal, and at least one traditional, peer-reviewed, psychology journal.
-This is one piece of preparing every psychology major at SNC Tahoe for professional success.
+This is one piece of preparing every psychology major at SNU Tahoe for professional success.

 - Psychology Research Fair:

 The fair is the students’ opportunity to showcase their independent research projects to their fellow students, staff, and faculty.
 It is a celebration of the hard work and dedication to their research that each student has shown throughout the year.
 Everyone who has invested in the research – the students themselves, study participants, supporters, and advisors – are proud to have this day to see the outcome of each project.